JSRocksHQ/jsrockshq.github.io/src/posts/en/temporal-dead-zone-tdz-demystified.md

 function f() { return b; }
 ```

-In the first line, the `f()` call makes control flow jump to and execute the `f` function, which in turn tries to read the `b` variable which, at this point in the runtime, is still unitialized (in TDZ) and thus throws a `ReferenceError`.
+In the first line, the `f()` call makes control flow jump to and execute the `f` function, which in turn tries to read the `b` variable which, at this point in the runtime, is still uninitialized (in TDZ) and thus throws a `ReferenceError`.
 As you can see, TDZ semantics apply when trying to access variables from parent scopes as well.

 # TDZ is everywhere!